Q4 Getting Social

 - demonstrate social responsibility and empathy in my digital footprint

-Choice Board: A choice board is a graphic organizer or table that allows students to choose different ways about a particular concept.
+Choice Board: A graphic organizer or table that allows students to choose different ways about a particular concept.

 Discussion Board: A discussion board is a place online that is used for public discussion of a specific topic and on which users can submit or read messages.